How to Start a Data Analytics Project (Updated in 2024)

 5. Utilize machine learning: Create data-driven decisions.

-6. Visualization: Visualize your data, and determine which data visualization tool to use.
+6. Visualize the data: Visualize your data, and determine which data visualization tool to use.

 7. Share and iterate: Introduce your data to stakeholders and learn from past mistakes.